As a former recruiter for tech startups, a lot of people ask me “Is Computer Science a good major?”

 Computer Science is an outstanding career path right now, and if you’re going to a decent school in terms of the Computer Science program, you will have companies chasing you after graduation if you’re in a mid-sized or large city.

 If you join a tech-focused company like Spotify, Facebook, Apple, etc. (not a job where you’re doing software engineering for Walmart, etc.), you will be treated like an absolute king.

 Most of these companies let you wear jeans, give you free food, and lots of other perks.
 Not all, but most.

-Is this going to change in the next 5 years?
+Is this going to change in the next five years?
 No.

-The world is being built in tech.
+The world is being built by tech.
 More and more products are becoming “connected devices” – physical products that have a software component and connect online.
 Thermostats, refrigerators, cars, etc.

 Plus e-commerce is becoming massive.
 Amazon hires some of the best software engineers in the world to keep their systems running smoothly.